-Trailing Spouses Johannesburg and sister group Pretoria Expats are aimed at the transient corporate and diplomatic expat community, primarily at the Trailing Spouses who have followed their partners here and are left to sort out the day to day everything of surviving and then thriving in a new country on a short term contract basis.
-I run the Jo’burg group and Clara Wiggins from Expat Partner’s Survival Guide has just kindly swooped in to really get the ball rolling with the Pretoria group.
-I don’t live in Pretoria, I don’t know anybody in Pretoria – apart from Clara, who I’ve met once – so I have no idea how we ever got to 50 members, but now that she’s chivying things along group numbers and group chats are swelling wonderfully.
+- Trailing Spouses Johannesburg and sister group Pretoria Expats are aimed at the transient corporate and diplomatic expat community, primarily at the Trailing Spouses who have followed their partners here and are left to sort out the day to day everything of surviving and then thriving in a new country on a short term contract basis.
+I run the Jo’burg group and Clara Wiggins from Expat Partner’s Survival Guide kindly swooped in to really get the ball rolling with the Pretoria group.
+I’ve never lived in Pretoria, I didn’t know anybody in Pretoria – apart from Clara, who I met once – so I have no idea how we ever got to 50 members, but once she started chivying things along, group numbers and group chats swelled wonderfully.
 Thanks Clara!

-p.s.
-Pour les Francophones – il y a pour vous: Les Amis de Joburg.
+- Pour les Francophones de Joburg – il y a pour vous: Les Amis de Joburg.